 It is not by chance that Alentejo wines dominate the top 10 of whites and reds in Portugal.
 Over and over again, they win prizes for the best national wines.
 Alentejo is the leading region in the Portuguese wine market, with more than 40% of market share both in volume and value.

 The only way to prove the facts you have been reading on this page is to taste not one but a whole selection of Alentejo wines.
-Visit a wine cellar.
+To visit Alentejo also means going to a wine cellar.
 Hold an Alentejo event focused on wine!
 You also get to know this region by what you eat and drink.
 Have some nice meals!